ricakesuma/Analyzing-eCommerce-Business-Performance/README.md

 - Boleto also shows growth but at a slower pace compared to credit cards.
 - Debit Card usage is growing but not as popular as Boleto or Credit Card.
 - Voucher usage increased sharply in 2017 but saw a slight decline in 2018.

+### Conclusions:

+1. **Customer Growth**:
+    - The company has been successful in attracting new customers each year, with a significant increase in 2017 and 2018.
+However, it struggles with customer retention, as there are no repeat orders.
+2. **Revenue and Cancellations**:
+    - Total revenue has been consistently growing each year, with top categories changing from "Furniture Decor" to "Health Beauty."
+However, the number of canceled orders is also increasing, suggesting potential issues in certain product categories.
+3. **Payment Preferences**:
+    - Credit Card payments dominate the market, followed by Boleto.
+There's an increasing but still minimal usage of Debit Cards.
+Voucher usage has seen a decline.

+### Business Recommendations:

+1. **Focus on Customer Retention**:
+    - Implement loyalty programs or personalized marketing to encourage repeat purchases.
+2. **Quality Control and Delivery**:
+    - Investigate the categories with high cancellations to identify if the issue lies in product quality or delivery services.
+3. **Payment Options**:
+    - As Credit Cards are the most popular payment method, consider offering incentives for this payment method to increase conversions.
+4. **Product Category Analysis**:
+    - Pay attention to the top-selling and most-canceled categories.
+Stock more from the top-selling categories and investigate issues in the most-canceled ones.
+5. **Revise Voucher Strategy**:
+    - Given the slight decline in voucher usage, review the voucher strategy to understand whether it’s effectively driving sales or needs modification.
+By focusing on these areas, the company can aim to both attract new customers and, more importantly, retain existing ones.
+This balanced focus will be key to sustainable growth.